What is the first reference in Sci-Fi to a touch-screen computer interface?

 glossy finish was slightly worn by use.
 Seldon's nimble fingers, spotted now with age, played

 along the files and rows of buttons that filled its surface.
+Red symbols glowed out from the

 upper tier.